alfawzaan/Computer-Pointer-Controller/README.md

 ## Benchmarks
-*TODO:* Include the benchmark results of running your model on multiple hardware and multiple model precisions.
-Your benchmarks can include: model loading time, input/output processing time, model inference time etc.

 Using the OpenVINO Deep Learning Workbench, the models were benchmarked and the following outputs were observed.
-The benchmark was performed on an Intel(R) Core(TM) i5-3210M CPU @ 2.50GHz
+The benchmark was performed on an Intel(R) Core(TM) i5-3210M CPU @ 2.50GHz using an auto generated dataset

 Face Detection FP32: